hn5092/KAP-manual/en/kyanalyzer/configuration.en.md

 **mondrian.rolap.star.disableCaching**

-Specify if the cache is disabled or not.
+Specify if the query cache is disabled.
 The default value is `false`.